SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

-Since clusters conformant with the SCS standards would probably be updated within the time period described in the standard [SCS-0210-v2](https://github.com/SovereignCloudStack/standards/tree/main/Standards/scs-0210-v2-k8s-version-policy.md), this rotation can probably be assumed to happen.
-Nevertheless, the alternative can still be mentioned in the standard.
+Since clusters conformant with the SCS standards would probably be updated within the time period described in the standard [SCS-0210-v2](https://github.com/SovereignCloudStack/standards/tree/main/Standards/scs-0210-v2-k8s-version-policy.md), this rotation can probably be assumed to happen, because of the cluster update functionality.

-Additionally, the Certificate Signing Request (CSR) need to be approved manually due to security reasons with the commands
+It is also important to mention, that due to security reasons, the CSR needs to be approved manually with the commands

 ```bash
 kubectl get csr
 kubectl certificate approve <CSR>
 ```
+in order to complete a certificate rotation.

 Another option to approve the CSRs would be to use a third-party controller that automates the process.
-One example for this would be the [Kubelet CSR approver](https://github.com/postfinance/kubelet-csr-approver), which can be deployed on a K8s cluster and requires `serverTLSBootstrap` to be set to true.
+One example for this would be the [kubelet csr approver](https://github.com/postfinance/kubelet-csr-approver), which can be deployed on a K8s cluster and requires `serverTLSBootstrap` to be set to true.
 Other controllers with a similar functionality might have other specific requirements, which won't be explored in this document.